jerm062/ose-rpg/README.md

 - Select **New map** for a blank map or **Map list** to load one to edit.
 - Use the map controls to name and **Save Map**.
 - Choose **Share map** to show a saved map to the players.

+**Lore Book**
+- Players can open the lore book from the main menu to view campaign lore.
+- The GM can add entries from the GM menu using **Add Lore**.